sfo/afgl1986/README.md

 ## Structure

-The AFGL (1986) report divides its tables 1 and 2 into several sub-tables, i.e., tables 1a-f (6 tables) and tables 2a-d (4 tables), respectively.
+The AFGL (1986) report divides its tables 1 and 2 into several sub-tables, i.e., tables 1`a-f` (6 tables) and tables 2`a-d` (4 tables), respectively.

+### Table 1

-Tables 1a-f correspond to the six reference model atmospheric profiles defined in the report:
+Tables 1`a-f` correspond to the six reference model atmospheric profiles defined in the report:

 | Table | Model | Name                 |
 | :---: | :---: | :------------------  |